-The postgraduate DSA is assessed by Student Finance England, and the Department of Employment and Learning in Wales.
+The postgraduate DSA is assessed by Student Finance England, The Department of Employment and Learning in Wales, The Department of Employment and Learning in Northern Ireland and the Students Awards Agency for Scotland (SAAS).

 The postgraduate DSA is not means tested, so your income and savings will not be taken into consideration when calculating your entitlement.
 Instead the support to which you are entitled is determined by the needs assessment which is carried out by Student Affairs at the School.
 However, if you hold an award from a Research Council then you should apply directly to the Research Council for DSA.